-Outstanding Paralegal Cover Letter Examples For This Year
+Paralegal Cover Letter Sample

 Paralegals are legal assistants.
 They assist lawyers in a variety of legal roles.
 Paralegal responsibilities are more important than clerical duties and involve various substantive legal tasks.
 The duties of paralegals include legal research, producing legal documents, assisting clients and managing cases.
 Paralegals usually require only two to four years of education and they work alongside an attorney to assist them with legal procedures.
 A strong cover letter is required if you want to work as a paralegal.
 Here's everything you need to know about paralegal cover letters.

-Tips for Writing Your Paralegal Cover Letter Using This Example
+Tips For Writing Your Paralegal Cover Letter Using This Example

 A professional cover letter should complement your paralegal resume by explaining your career goals, skills and experience that match the job description the employer is looking for.
 In other words, your letter should match the recruiter's job requirements.
 Here are some cover letter tips to keep in mind.